All Politics are Local

 In addition to the collaborative work with the City and the County on the region’s COVID response and re-opening plans, the Chamber has been particularly active in advocating for policy changes to increase the supply of affordable and attainable housing, and ease transportation congestion.

-Focus on Workforce Housing
+Workforce Housing Initiative

 Fixing the affordability and shortage of housing in Bend is key in attracting and retaining a robust labor pool, and is a top initiative for the Bend Chamber.
 The Chamber has advocated for initiatives aimed at creating more housing options that are affordable by design such as ADUs, zero lot lines and duplexes among others.